saksham23467/SimpleShell/README.md

 ANSI escape codes used for colored output

 ###⚠️ Limitations
-Supports up to 200 history entries (overwrites oldest when full)
+-Supports up to 200 history entries (overwrites oldest when full)

-Piping supports up to 10 commands
+-Piping supports up to 10 commands

-No support for I/O redirection (>, <) or complex shell features like globbing or variables
+-No support for I/O redirection (>, <) or complex shell features like globbing or variables

-Limited to basic command parsing (no quotes, escaping)
+-Limited to basic command parsing (no quotes, escaping)

 ###👨‍💻 Authors
-2023467
+-2023467

-2023325
+-2023325

 ### 📸 Example Prompt

 2023467_2023325@Hello_World:~$
-📞 Signal Handling Demo
+-📞 Signal Handling Demo
-Pressing Ctrl+C will:
+--Pressing Ctrl+C will:

-Print history
+--Print history

 Exit the shell cleanly